wp-plugins/email-address-encoder/readme.txt

 == Description ==

 A lightweight plugin to protect plain email addresses from email-harvesting robots by encoding them into decimal and hexadecimal entities.
 Has effect on the content of posts, pages, comments and text widgets.
 No UI, no shortcode, no JavaScript — just simple spam protection.

+== Usage ==

 To manually encode an single email address use the `eae_encode_str()` function: `<?php echo eae_encode_str('foobar@example.com'); ?>`